sgreg/rudy/firmware/README.md

 This is a collection of firmware examples to play around and explore RUDY with.

 As RUDY is a simple ATmega328 development board, there's nothing too magical in this code collection here and will also work with any other ATmega328 board - which is kinda the point of RUDY as a rapid prototyping board.
-However, the examples are laid out specifically for RUDY and its pin configuration, so you might have to adjust a few bits if you're planning to use them on different hardware.
+However, the examples are laid out specifically for RUDY and its hardware arrangements (like clock speed and V-USB pin configuration), so you might have to adjust a few bits if you're planning to use them on different hardware.

 RUDY, being _the Random USB Device_, was initially built for use the [V-USB library](https://www.obdev.at/products/vusb/index.html), but using the library itself is of course fully optional.
 As V-USB adds certain complexity to the build system and code itself, The examples are split up in different folders, so focus can be put on either using RUDY as a regular ATmega328 device, and using it specifically as a USB device.